angular/angular/src/material-experimental/mdc-form-field/README.md

    form-field.

 5. Ensure color and typography styles for `@angular/material-experimental` are set up.
-Either use a custom theme and use the `mat-form-field-theme-mdc` mixin, or use a prebuilt theme from `@angular/material-experimental/mdc-theming/prebuilt`.
+Either use a custom theme and use the `mat-mdc-form-field-theme` mixin, or use a prebuilt theme from `@angular/material-experimental/mdc-theming/prebuilt`.

 ## API differences